Deadly Meth Head Symptoms, Signs, Meth Head Teeth, Meth Heads Before and After Pictures

 Methamphetamine, commonly known as meth, crystal meth, and methamphetamine tablets, is the most widely used synthetic drug globally .
 It’s a highly addictive illegal stimulant that dramatically affects the central nervous system (brain and spinal cord).
 Meth addiction has devastating effects, which cause lung disorders, kidney damage, hyperthermia, stroke, and cardiac arrest.
 Oral or dental disease, including meth mouth, was one of the most prevalent (41.3 percent) medical comorbidities in meth heads .

 Meth has been classified by the U.S. Drug Enforcement Administration (DEA) as a Schedule II controlled substance, making it legally available only through prescription.
-Medically it may be used for the treatment of attention deficit hyperactivity disorder (ADHD) and as a short-term component of weight-loss treatments.
+Medically it may be used to treat attention deficit hyperactivity disorder (ADHD) and as a short-term component of weight-loss treatments.
 However, these uses are limited, and it is rarely prescribed.
 Also, the prescribed doses are far lower than those typically misused.
 The FDA-approved brand-name medication is Desoxyn.

 Get Your Life Back